Doctor of Education in Curriculum and Instruction

 Introduction

 The Doctor of Education (Ed.D.) in Curriculum and Instruction prepares graduates for leadership positions working with teachers and other education professionals in a variety of settings that may include school districts, colleges and universities, state and federal education agencies, and educational non-profit organizations.
 The Ed.D. program places an emphasis on preparing leaders who can translate theory and research into practice and who can solve practical problems in an educational context.
 Graduates are prepared to be leaders in the profession by effectively fulfilling responsibilities in the areas of teaching, research, and service.
 The Ed.D. is a cohort program that starts each fall semester, with required courses to help graduates achieve these goals.
-Students work with an advisor and committee members to choose electives based on individual career goals.

 The Ed.D. program is conducted in a hybrid format, where classes meet in person approximately 5 Saturdays (fall and spring) per semester at the KU Edwards Campus in Overland Park, KS, and the remainder of the classes are conducted online.
 Summer in person meeting dates will be posted on the course schedule.